rohanthewiz/go_notes/README.md

 ####TIPS
 * gcc is required to compile SQLite.
 On Windows you can get 64bit MinGW here http://mingw-w64.sourceforge.net/download.php.
 Install it and make sure to add the bin directory to your path
-* you might be able to alias the executable to gn on your system.
+* You might be able to alias the executable to gn on your system.
 Google how to alias commands on your system if neeeded.

 ##Using GoNotes